Little Magnetic Book: Magnetic Born-Oppenheimer approximation

-In the last theorem we were only interested in the low lying spectrum.
+In the last theorem we are only interested in the low lying spectrum.
 It turns out that the so-called Born-Oppenheimer reduction is a slightly more general procedure (see \cite{Martinez89, KMSW92}) which provides in general an effective Hamiltonian which describes the spectrum below some fixed energy level (and allows for instance to estimate the counting function).
-Let us discuss it with the example of broken $\delta$-interactions for which, due to the singularity of the $\delta$ interaction, the standard technique needs to be adapted (one may consult \cite{EN01, EN03, BEW08, Exner08} for perspectives and motivation).
-Le us consider $\mathfrak{H}_{h}$ the Friedrichs extension (see \cite{BEKS94}) of the rescaled quadratic form: